jetsonhacks/installLibrealsense/README.md

-Installs the librealsense library for the Intel Realsense cameras on the NVIDIA Jetson platform.
+Installs the librealsense library for the Intel RealSense cameras on the NVIDIA Jetson platform.

 For the Jetson TK1 Development Kit, a Patch is supplied for the Linux kernel which allows V4L2 to work properly.
 This patch is in the 'UVCKernelPatches' directory.
 You must rebuild